Sombrero Reef, A Top Photogenic Florida Keys Snorkeling Site

 It also has one area in particular that's a huge favorite with anyone snorkeling or scuba diving Florida Keys.

-The arch is a large, limestone structure decorated with numerous colorful stony and gorgonian coral, sponges, and is filled with snapper, grunt and neon gobies.
+The arch is a large, limestone structure decorated with numerous colorful stony and gorgonian coral and sea sponges that's also teeming with snapper, grunt and neon gobies.

 Courtesy of YouTube and a1chilidog